 What’s it like in Melbourne in spring?
 Put simply, usually quite glorious.
 The weather is warming up, the days are sunnier, and with the start of daylight savings the days get longer, meaning you can pack more into a visit to Melbourne.

-Spring season in Melbourne really is one of the best seasons to visit the city.
-Along with the lovely weather, flowers start to emerge from their winter hibernation – and so do Melburnians, with plenty of events and activities to thaw out our bones.
+Along with the lovely weather, flowers start to emerge from their winter hibernation – and so do Melburnians, ready to thaw out our bones.
+There are plenty of events and activities to keep every weekend packed.

 For visitors, it’s the shoulder season, so you should be able to find lower prices for hotel rooms and airfares – which means more cash to splash on activities and dining out.